Become a Confident Man

 A good life coach helps you identify your core values, picture your dream life congruent with these values, set goals to strive towards in making your dream a reality, and break your goals down into small achievable steps that you can take to work towards achieving them.
 It's about working out what will make you most happy and fulfilled in life, developing a plan to help you get there, and supporting you along the way.

 Having a coach is like having a friend who is always really honest with you and on your side no matter what.
 They can help you celebrate your successes and motivate you when the going gets tough so you don't give up.
 They also help you identify and resolve blind spots, emotional barriers and other issues that get in the way of your personal happiness which you mightn't otherwise recognize.

-You might think that a good friend could do everything for you that a life coach can, and that would be true if your friends are all positive, encouraging, success-oriented and don't let their personal agenda get in the way of supporting you.
-Friends often lack the objectivity to tell us what we really need to hear, and few of them are trained in coaching people to be successful.… Continue reading…
+You might think that a good friend could do everything for you that a life coach can, and that would be true if your friends are all positive, encouraging, success-oriented and don't let their personal agenda get in the way of supporting you.… Continue reading…

 Life is difficult when you don't feel good about yourself.
 Low self-esteem can lead to a lack of self-confidence, difficulty in relationships, social anxiety, depression, and a general sense of unhappiness and disillusionment with life.

 But you don't have to suffer from low self-esteem.
 Here are some steps you can take to build high self-esteem and greater self-confidence:

 When we know what we stand for and what our basic values are, we're much less susceptible to the slings and arrows of outrageous fortune.
 Even when things don't go our way, we've still got our core values to fall back on.
 Values that are important to us also act as a guiding light to help us make decisions, and recognize when we're acting out of integrity.
 The more we act in integrity with our basic values, the more self-esteem we tend to generate.